ncredinburgh/JavaForSmallTeams/GLOSSARY.md

 # Guava

-An open source project from Google that provides common utilities for Java such as collections operations, string processing and caching.
-Originally known as Google Collections.
+An open source project from Google originally known as Google Collections.
+It provides common utilities for Java such as collections operations, string processing and caching.
+See <a href='https://github.com/google/guava/'>Guava</a>

 # TDD